SimMarkt/PLC_Meth/README.md

 # PLC_Meth

-The **PLC_Meth** project provides the source code for full automation of a two-stage chemical methanation plant (Fig. 1).
-The pilot plant was designed and built at the Institute of energy process engineering at the Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU).
-It has been designed for investigating the methane production from hydrogen and biogenic gases in industrial environments and features a programmable logic controller from B&R Industrial Automation GmbH.
+The **PLC_Meth** project provides the source code for the full automation of a two-stage chemical methanation plant (Fig. 1).
+The pilot plant was designed and built at the Institute of Energy Process Engineering at Friedrich-Alexander-Universität Erlangen-Nürnberg (FAU).
+It was developed to investigate methane production from hydrogen and biogenic gases in industrial environments and features a programmable logic controller from B&R Industrial Automation GmbH.

-Long-term tests at an industrial biomethane production plant in the *Power-to-Biogas* project (Project ID: 03KB165) for a over a year and at a waste water treatment plant in the *Kläffizient* project (Project ID: 03EI5421) for several months has proven the reliability of the software and hardware architecture for operating the plant [1].
+Long-term tests at an industrial biomethane production facility as part of the *Power-to-Biogas* project (Project ID: 03KB165) for over a year, and at a wastewater treatment plant in the *Kläffizient* project (Project ID: 03EI5421) for several months, have demonstrated the reliability of the software and hardware architecture for plant operation [1].

-In addition, **PLC_Meth** includes routines for fully automated operation of the plant with startup, load changes, and cooldown on the basis of *rule-based control* for *dynamic optimization* and *Supervised Learning* methods for temperature control.
-This has further been used for *dynamic real-time optimization* and autonomous operation of the plant by using *deep Reinforcement Learning*.
+Additionally, **PLC_Meth** includes routines for the fully automated operation of the plant, including startup, load changes, and cooldown.
+It employs *rule-based control* for *dynamic optimization* of state changes and integrates *Supervised Learning* methods for temperature control.
+Furthermore, it has been used for *dynamic real-time optimization* and autonomous plant operation through *deep reinforcement learning*.
 For more information, please refer to [2].

 ![Meth_Plant](img/Meth_Plant.png)

-*Figure 1: Two-stage methanation plant with control cabinet including an industrial PLC and I/O block.*
+*Figure 1: Two-stage methanation plant with a control cabinet containing an industrial PLC and I/O block.*

 ---